 Chicken, Leek and Mushroom Pie with a Puff Pastry Crust

 This tasteful meat pie was presented with a lovely white accordion collar around it, which made the delivery just a bit more “Extra”.
-Breaking open the golden, flaky crust was exciting.
-Especially when I started to spoon out large pieces of white meat chicken in a savory, creamy mixture of fresh leeks and tender mushrooms.
+Breaking open the golden flaky crust was exciting.
+Especially when I started to spoon out large pieces of white meat chicken in a savory and creamy mixture of fresh leeks, and tender mushrooms.
 The flavors were excellent and the presentation very special.
 This was one extraordinary Chicken Pie.

 Rules Sticky Toffee Pudding

 Polishing off my hearty meal with London’s best Sticky Toffee Pudding was an absolute.
-It is known that Rules serves the best Sticky Toffee Pudding in the city and has been recomedned by food critics, magazines, bloggers and locals alike.
-This was not my first time to try this sugary dessert and I will admit, this was the best I have tried.
-It was a very indulgent dessert and I highly recommend it when you are in London.
+It is known that Rules serves the best Sticky Toffee Pudding in the city, and has been recommended by food critics, magazines, bloggers, and locals alike.
+This was not my first time to try this sugary dessert, and I will admit this was the best I have tried.
+It was a very indulgent dessert, and I highly recommend it when you are in London.

-Finishing off a heavier meal, such as the one I just ate, one of the best ways to digest is with a cup of tea.
+Finishing off a heavier meal such as the one I just ate, one of the best ways to digest is with a cup of tea.
 While in Europe, one of my favorite types of tea was fresh mint leaves steeped in a pot of hot water.
-The Mint Tea at Rules was very nice and served in an elegant silver tea pot and white china.
+The mint tea at Rules was very nice, and served in an elegant silver tea pot and a white china teacup.
 It rounded off my meal terrifically as I reminisced of the British feast that I had just eaten.